apollographql/gatsby-theme-apollo/example/content/other.md

 ---
-title: Hello from other
+title: Hello from the other side
-description: Writing filler content is soo hard.
+description: I must've called a thousand times
 ---

-This is the other
-===
-Markdown file.
+## To tell you I'm sorry for everything that I've done

+But when I call, you never seem to be home